OI-wiki/i18n/docs/basic/simulate.md

 Of course, simulations are not always easy to write.
 See classic questions like [World of Warcraft] (http://bailian.openjudge.cn/practice/3750/) and [pig kingdom kill] (https://loj.ac/problem /2885) for reference.

-Simulation questions usually have large code size, many operations, and complicated ideas.
+Simulation questions usually have large code size, many operations, and complicated logics.
 And because of its large amount of code, the debugging process is really difficult.
-If you write errors during the competition, it would be quite a waste of time.
+Therefore, it would be quite time-consuming if you made mistakes during contests.

 Therefore, for simulation questions, following the suggestions below may help you improve the speed: